Dirga36/situs-laundry-fu-ad/README.md

 # LAUNDRY INFORMATION SYSTEM

 ## Project Description
 This project is an example of a laundry web application from the admin side.
-The design and features of this page are based on the **CREATE A LAUNDRY INFORMATION SYSTEM** module of my school assignment as a reference provided; and includes API and database.
+The design and features of this page are based on the **MEMBUAT SISTEM SISTEM INFORMASI LAUNDRY** module of my school assignment as a reference provided; includes API and database.
 ## Features
 - **CRUD**: Provides settings for laundry customer data.
 - **TRANSACTION**: Sets prices for transactions and transaction flows.